nicoledodge/nicoledodge/README.md

 ## Fun Facts about me
 * I love turtles
-* this is random
-* fact

 ## Education
-Currently enrolled in Coding Bootcamp through the University of Texas at Austin and studying javascript/node.js
+Currently enrolled in Coding Bootcamp through the University of Texas at Austin and studying javascript/node.js.

 ## 📫 How to reach me:
 * Github: [@nicoledodge](https://github.com/nicoledodge)